AnirudhKumarMulle/bharatintern/README.md

 # bharatintern
-it consist of data science projects which helped me for improving my knowledge.
+it consist of data science projects which helped in proving my skills and improving knowledge .